Everyone Can Learn English!!

 - My teacher is never late for class.

-Occasionally, frequently, usually, sometimes, and some other frequency adverbs can start the sentence.
+Occasionally, frequently, usually, sometimes, and some other adverbs of frequency are in the beginning of the sentence.

 - Sometimes my teacher gives us lots of homework.

-- Occasionally the bus doesn't come on time.
+- Occasionally the bus does not come on time.

-It is possible to have frequency adverbs placed after the main verb, such as occasionally, rarely, often etc.
+It is possible to have adverbs of frequency are placed after the main verb, such as occasionally, rarely, often etc.

 - My mother yell rarely.